Hand in Hand

 A Community Framework for Early Childhood Collaboration Developed by the Model Convening Project

 In this resource

 In communities across the country, families are striving to give their children a good start in life.
-They share a common desire for their babies to be healthy, happy, and secure, but also face considerable obstacles in raising their children; including health concerns, safety issues, and racial and economic inequities.
+They share a common desire for their babies to be healthy, happy, and secure, but also face considerable obstacles in raising their children, including health concerns, safety issues, and racial and economic inequities.

 The front line for supporting families is people in communities.
 Yet, many well-intentioned programs and supports operate independently and don’t make the critical connections families need to address their complex challenges.
-This reality has created new urgency towards pursuing a bold, shared vision – a nation where all babies are born into communities of opportunity that provide them with what they need, where they need it and when they need it.
+This reality has created new urgency toward pursuing a bold, shared vision – a nation where all babies are born into communities of opportunity that provide them with what they need, where they need it, and when they need it.

-That is why the leaders of four national early childhood models came together to develop Hand in Hand, a silobusting, trust-building framework for community collaboration that achieves positive, equitable outcomes for all young children and their families.
+That is why the leaders of four national early childhood models came together to develop Hand in Hand, a silo-busting, trust-building framework for community collaboration that achieves positive, equitable outcomes for all young children and their families.

 About the Framework

-The Hand in Hand framework reflects, incorporates, and builds upon lessons learned and insights from families, local partner affiliates, service providers, other community stakeholders, research and practice innovations.
+The Hand in Hand framework reflects, incorporates, and builds upon lessons learned and insights from families, local partner affiliates, service providers, other community stakeholders, research, and practice innovations.
 The framework is organized around three essential elements of early childhood collaboration:

 The values, processes, leadership, and resources that nurture collaboration in a community over time

 The social fabric that engages and sustains people in their shared efforts